-- 1. Group reduction target: 25% reduction by 2020: - ➤ Since 2012, BNP Paribas has already reduced its direct CO2 emissions by 20% per employee - This achievement is the result of a specific policy of promoting energy efficiency at the Bank's buildings, data centres and optimising business travel - 2.
-Use of low carbon electricity: - ightharpoonup As half of CO $2$ emissions arise from our electricity consumption, BNP Paribas committed to use only low carbon electricity in all countries where this is possible.
-In 2017, renewable electricity represented 26.2 % of electricity consumed in the Group's buildings. - 3.
-Carbon offsetting: - In 2017, offsetting all of its 2016 emissions was actually carried out as part of the Wild Life Work's Kasigau project(covering 500,000 acres of forests in Kenya) - ➤ Partnership with the GoodPlanet Foundation to promote the construction of 13,000 biodigesters in India.
-This project will provide its first Gold Standard-labelled carbon credits in December 2019

-Paper: consume less, consume better

-30% reduction target as of 2020 compared to 2012: in 2017, 22,163 tonnes of paper were consumed, e.g.113 kg/FTE versus 122 kg/FTE in 2016

-Reduce wastes and recycle

-- Recycle paper, the paper policy aims to bring to 80 % in 2020 the share of responsible sourced paper (from recycling or sustainably managed forests). in 2017, 67.1% of paper was from responsible sources compared to 64.6% in 2016 - Food waste (e.g. the Group's company restaurants in France 17,000 meals/day rolled out an action plan to recycle waste in the form of methane or compost) - Give a second life to obsolete computer equipment by donations or resale whenever possible possible

-Use responsibly sourced paper (e.g. PEFC or FSC eco-labels) to protect forest ecosystems

-- Use responsibly sourced paper (e.g. PEFC or FSC eco-labels) to protect forest ecosystems and their biodiversity - Take measures to protect the biodiversity.
+Achieving carbon neutrality as of 2017 Strong commitment to achieve carbon neutrality as of 2017: in 2017, the Group emitted at of 498,953 teqC02/FTE which represents a 20.8 reduction compared to 2012 Three complementary initiatives: Group reduction target: 25% reduction by 2020: Since 2012, BNP Paribas has already reduced its direct CO2 emissions by 20% per employed.
+This achievement is the result of a specific policy of promoting energy efficiency at Bank's buildings, data centres and optimising business travel Use of low carbon electricity: As half of CO2 emissions arise from our electricity consumption, BNP Paribas committed to only low carbon electricity in all countries where this is possible.
+In 2017, renew electricity represented 26.2 % of electricity consumed in the Group's buildings.
+3. Carbon offsetting: In 2017, offsetting all of its 2016 emissions was actually carried out as part of the Wild Work's Kasigau project(covering 500,000 acres of forests in Kenya) Partnership with the GoodPlanet Foundation to promote the construction of 13,000 digesters in India.
+This project will provide its first Gold Standard-labelled carbon credit December 2019 Paper: consume less, 🧹 consume better 30% reduction target as of 2020 compared to 2012: in 2017, 22,163 tonnes of paper were consumed , e.g.113 kg/FTE versus 122 kg/FTE in 2016 Reduce wastes and recycle Recycle paper, the paper policy aims to bring to 80 % in 2020 the share of responsible sourced paper (from recycling or sustainably managed forests). in 2017, 67.1% of paper was from responsible sources compared to 64.6% in 2016 Food waste (e.g. the Group's company restaurants in France 17,000 meals/day rolled out an action plan to recycle waste in the form of methane or compost) Give a second life to obsolete computer equipment by donations or resale whenever possible Combat loss of biodiversity Use responsibly sourced paper (e.g. PEFC or FSC eco-labels) to protect forest ecosystems and their biodiversity Take measures to protect the biodiversity.
 For example, in 1985, BNP Paribas Fortis bought the Virelles Pond of 125-hectares.
 Today, the Pond has a nature center, a bird watching center and a hospital for birds and mammals.